mnebuerquo/add-my-account/readme.md

 terminal to an email.

-4. Other people can fork this repo and change some configuration for their public keys and user names, then they can do the same thing.
+4. Other people can fork this repo and change some configuration for their public keys and user names, then they can use this tool like I do.

 ## Features